 Is there a free version?
 Are there must-have features that are only available in the paid version?

 Check out the plans – they vary widely.
-In paid plans are not very expensive – usually an annual fee of $30-$50.
+Paid plans are not very expensive – usually an annual fee of $30-$50.

 Popular Password Managers

 Below are popular password managers – most offer several versions.
 We sourced this information from a variety of online sites.
 Since it changes all the time, please do your own research but use this as a starting guide!

 - Accessible from any browser, any platform

 - Permits sharing and transferring of logins between users

 Zoho Vault Cons:

 - Browser extensions only for Chrome, Firefox, and Safari